Armageddon (2003): Aftermath

 Randy Orton defeated Rob Van Dam at the event to begin his first reign as WWE Intercontinental Champion, which lasted seven months, the longest reign in over seven years at the time.
 Orton began feuding with Mick Foley following the event.
 At the Royal Rumble, Foley eliminated Orton from the Royal Rumble match.
 After being eliminated, Orton hit Foley with a chair and attacked Foley up the entrance stage.
 Orton pinned Foley in a Handicap match at WrestleMania XX, and defeated him in a Hardcore match to retain the title at Backlash 2004.
 Orton finally dropped the title to Edge at Vengeance in July 2004.

 Triple H started to feud with Shawn Michaels.
 At the Royal Rumble, Triple H and Michaels fought to a draw in a Last Man Standing match for the World Heavyweight Championship.
 The two faced off again, as part of a Triple Threat match, at WrestleMania XX.
 Chris Benoit, the other participant in the match, forced Triple H to submit to the Crippler Crossface to win the title.
 Benoit ended the storyline between the three at Backlash, when he defeated Michaels and Triple H in another Triple Threat match.

 Batista and Ric Flair's first World Tag Team Championship reign lasted two months, as they lost the titles to Rob Van Dam and Booker T in February.
 Christian defeated Chris Jericho at WrestleMania XX.
 After the match, Trish Stratus, Jericho's on-screen girlfriend at the time, turned on Jericho and joined Christian.
 Jericho, however, went on to defeat the two in a Handicap match at Backlash to conclude their storyline.

-While the 2003 Armageddon was held exclusively for the Raw brand, the 2004 event was held exclusively for SmackDown!.
+While the 2003 Armageddon was held exclusively for the Raw brand, the 2004 event was held exclusively for the SmackDown! brand.